hbaouya/hbaouya.github.io/_pages/about.md

   - /about.html
 ---

-<div style="text-align: right;">I am an Associate Professor in the Department of Computer Science at the University of Toulouse - Jean Jaurès.
+<div style="text-align: justify;">I am an Associate Professor in the Department of Computer Science at the University of Toulouse - Jean Jaurès.
 My research focuses on applying formal methods for verification and validation of cyber-physical systems.
 In particular, I'm interested in modeling the reliability, availability, and maintainability (RAM) of these systems.
 Now, I am working on integrating Machine Learning techniques for modeling CPS with formal proof.</div>

 News
 ------
-Baouya Abdelhakim , Hamid, Brahim, Gürgen, Levent, and Bensalem, Saddek.
+<div style="text-align: justify;">Baouya Abdelhakim , Hamid, Brahim, Gürgen, Levent, and Bensalem, Saddek.
 Rigorous Security Analysis of RabbitMQ Broker with Concurrent Stochastic Games.
 Elsevier Journal Internet of Things,  Impact factor: 5.9.
-(Scimago Journal Rank = Q1), June 2024.
+(Scimago Journal Rank = Q1), June 2024.</div>